Planning & Codes Administration

 The parking, landscaping, signage, dimensional standards, and similar requirements are contained in the Zoning Ordinance.
 The specific standards vary by district and use.
 For example, the parking requirements for a grocery store will not be the same as for a hotel.
 Other codes that need to be considered are the building and fire codes.

 Who does the building inspections, and how is that governed?

 The City of Clemson has adopted the International Building Codes as required by the State of South Carolina.
-The Chief Building and Fire Official is the primary staff member charged with the administration and enforcement of these regulations.
+The Certified Building Official is the primary staff member charged with the administration and enforcement of these regulations.

 What is the process for obtaining the required inspections?

 If you are constructing a new building or performing significant alterations, your contractor must be properly licensed within the State of South Carolina and have a City of Clemson Business License.
 All inspections must be successfully completed before a Certificate of Occupancy is issued.
 If you plan to open your business in an existing building where no permitted work is required, the Fire Marshal must inspect the building to ensure all fire and life safety requirements are met.

 Do I need a Business License and how much does it cost?

 A business license is required to operate any business in the City of Clemson.
 The fee for a license is based upon the type of business and the gross income of the business as stated in the City Business License Ordinance.